 Sea temperatures prior to 1995 were generally colder than average.
 From 1995 to 2006 there was a warmer period, but from 2006 onwards the data has been very erratic with some very cold winter temperatures but some warm summer temperatures.
-2016 had a very warm period from December to September.
+In 2018 March - May were unusually cold.